 No need.
 There is so much to see in Trondheim that you can easily walk to from the cruise port!
 For example Kristiansten Fortres, the Old town Bridge, the colourful old warehouses along the Nidelva river just to name a few.

 The reason people go to Åndalsnes is Trollstigen.
 In case you googled it already, you will have noticed that almost all pictures of this place were taken from the same scenic route.
-It´s that scenic route, The Trolls´ Road, you´re going to want to see.
+It´s that scenic route, The Trolls´ Road, you´re going to want to see on your Norway excursions.
 You don´t have to take my word for it.
 Instead, take Sherry´s – she wrote a whole blog post about Trollstigen!

 Geiranger Fjord – YES

 If you only book one Norway shore excursion, make it this one.
 This fjord is breathtakingly beautiful.
 At the very end of it, where your cruise ship will most likely not even dock at a pier, but just anchor in the deep water, you will be taken ashore on tender boats.

 They will offer a shore excursion to Dalsnibba, a skywalk with a view of the fjord like you have from nowhere else.
 Do it.
 For more info and inspiring picutures read this post on the highest fjord road in the world.

 Cruise hack: if you´ve ever been to a port where you had to tender out before, you know that waiting for these little boats may take a long time.
 Booking on of the Norwegian fjords cruise excursions, however, ensures that you´ll be out first, on a dedicated tender boat so you make the bus on time.
 The ship’s scouts will make sure of it.